What is 1 Million Tokens in AI? (Pricing & Context Explained)

 The Short Answer: What is 1 Million Tokens in AI?

-In English, 1 token is roughly 0.75 words, so 1 million tokens is about 750,000 words.
-That is also roughly 4 to 5 million characters, enough text to equal multiple long books or a very large document set.
+In English, 1 token is roughly 0.75 words.
+That means 1 million tokens is about 750,000 words.

 Measure Approximate equivalent